datalimited/ensembles/text/ms.md

 the three splits and then repeated the whole procedure XX times to account for bias that may result from any one set of validation splits.

+Predictive performance can be evaluated with metrics that represent a variety of modelling goals.
+For instance, a model may provide an unbiased but highly imprecise prediction.
+For continuous response variables such as those considered here performance metrics often measure some form of bias, precision, or accuracy (a combination of bias and precision), or the ability to correctly rank or correlate across populations.
+Here, we measure proportional error (PE;
+also called 'relative error') defined as $(\hat{\theta} - \theta)/\theta$,
+where $\theta$ represents the true parameter value and $\hat{\theta}$ the estimate of that parameter ($\overline{B/B_\mathrm{BMSY}}$ or slope of
+\bbmsy\\).
+We summarize median proportional error  to measure bias, median absolute proportional error to measure accuracy, and Spearman's rank-order correlation to measure the ability to correctly rank population status.

 # Results